swisscyberstorm/swisscyberstorm.com.2017/0-conference.md

 <h3>By Plane</h3>
 The closest international airport is located in Zurich (<a href="http://www.zurich-airport.com/passengers-and-visitors" target="_blank">ZRH</a>).
-It's recommended to take the <a href="https://www.sbb.ch/en/home.html" target="_blank">
+It is recommended that attendees take the <a href="https://www.sbb.ch/en/home.html" target="_blank">
 train</a> from the airport to the conference center (travel time approx. 1hr ).

 <h2>Accommodation</h2>